karad/mr-tutorials-for-nreal-light/HelloWorld/README.md

 ### 1. Setting up the project for Nreal development

-1. See [Quickstart for Android - NRSDK Documentation](https://nreal.gitbook.io/nrsdk-documentation/discover/quickstart-for-android#configure-build-settings) and configure the build settings.
+1. See [Quickstart for Android \- NRSDK](https://nreal.gitbook.io/nrsdk/discover/quickstart-for-android) and configure the build settings.
-2. (If you don't have NRSDK) Download NRSDK 1.7.0 from [https://nreal-public.nreal.ai/download/NRSDKForUnityAndroid_1.7.0.unitypackage](https://nreal-public.nreal.ai/download/NRSDKForUnityAndroid_1.7.0.unitypackage)
+2. (If you don't have NRSDK) Download NRSDK 1.8.0 from [Download | Nreal](https://developer.nreal.ai/download)
 3. Open `Project`, select `Assets` > `import package` > `Custom Package` and import `NRSDKForUnityAndroid_1.7.0.unitypackage`.

 ### 2. Put a Canvas in the scene